Campuses Amplify DEA’s ‘One Pill Can Kill’ Public Awareness Campaign

 DEA's "One Pill Can Kill" initiative, which launched in September 2021, aims to raise public awareness about the counterfeit pill issue while highlighting prevention resources.

-The prevalence of counterfeit pills - pills that mimic legitimate medication but are often laced with fentanyl or methamphetamine - is a growing problem in communities across the nation.
+The prevalence of fake pills - pills that mimic legitimate medication but are often laced with fentanyl or methamphetamine - is a growing problem in communities across the nation.

 Campuses have adopted the initiative in an effort to educate their student population.
 Learn about them below.